What is a Data Catalog?

 How a Data Catalog Promotes Data Governance

-What Applications Benefit From It?
+What Applications Benefit From it?

 Data analysts, data engineers and data scientists rely on high-quality data sources to ensure the output from their analysis and machine learning models are valid.
 Regulatory compliance reporting must use trusted data sources or risk failing audits and consequent fines.
 Business Intelligence (BI) systems can use the data catalog to select data for reporting and visualization.
 Data warehouses and data lakes need technical information about data sources to create appropriate data integration scripts and to schedule periodic data refreshes.